 Rees was born in Gibraltar on 25 September 1840.
 His father, also Rowland, was an officer in the Royal Engineers, and later Mayor of Dover in England’s south-east.
 Rees was educated in civil engineering and architecture in Hong Kong and at Wesley College, Sheffield (Feeney 1976) and was awarded a number of academic prizes (Loyau 1978).
 He served his articles with H.E.
 Kendall, one of the founders of the Royal Institute of British Architects (RIBA), and with Thomas Hawksley, President of the Institution of Civil Engineers (Feeney 1973).
 Rees reached Adelaide in December 1869 and the following year he married Ada Caroline Sandford (Feeney 1976), a solicitor’s daughter.

 Page (1986: 82) presumes that Rees practised architecture in England before his arrival in South Australia where he went into partnership with Thomas English from 1870 to 1873.
-Short associations followed with several other individuals but Rees’ personality appears to have been better suited to solo practice (Page 1986).
+Short associations followed with several other individuals, including Henry de Joncourt Patterson of Sir Thomas Deane, Son and Woodward of London and Dublin, but Rees’ personality appears to have been better suited to solo practice (Page 1986).

 Rees was active in public life in South Australia (Loyau 1978) and wrote to the press on a range of matters (Bagot 1958).
 Between 1878 and 1896 he contributed his services to several cultural institutions: the Board of the South Australian Institute and the Fine Arts Committee of the Public Library, the South Australian Museum and the Art Gallery (Feeney 1976).
 He was on the committee of the Total Abstinence League from 1873 to 1874.
 In addition to community involvement he was active in his profession as a member of the Council of the South Australian Institute of Architects (SAIA) of which he was elected Vice-President in 1887 (Feeney 1973).